Natural fats are not only helpful for losing weight but essential for sustainable fat loss and maintaining good health.

 10. Reduce Disease Risk

-Good fats, particularly those high in omega-3s, decrease inflammation and can reduce the risk of developing disease.
+Good fats, particularly those high in omega-3s, decrease inflammation and can reduce the risk of developing a disease.
 Saturated fats decrease heart disease risk by reducing lipoprotein (a) levels.

 - Cook with unrefined coconut oil or pastured butter